Ryu (Street Fighter): Comics

 Ryu also appears in many printed adaptations of the series.
 In the manga Street Fighter II by Masaomi Kanzaki, Ryu believes M. Bison murdered both Gouken and Ken and goes on a quest to avenge them.
+In Street Fighter (Malibu Comics), Ryu and his friendly rivals Ken and Chun-Li were trained by the same master.
+The beginning of the comics focuses on Ken's current life, in which he has given up fighting and decided to pursue acting as a career.
+Later on, Ken gets into conflict with villain Balrog and his hood, although Ken manages to fight back but gets stabbed by Sagat.
+After a while, Ryu discovers Ken's scalp in a box that is covered in blood.
 The manga Street Fighter: Sakura Ganbaru! by Masahiko Nakahira has Ryu as a central character from the storyline where the title character, Sakura Kasugano, wishes to meet him.
 Nakahira also wrote and illustrated "Street Fighter III: Ryu Final", which chronicles Ryu's ongoing quest for enlightenment during the Street Fighter III storyline that culminates into a decisive battle against Akuma.